Beginners Guide To A 2 Stroke Dirt Bike

 2 stroke engines are simpler by design because they have less moving parts.
 This means engine rebuilds are generally cheaper.

-For example, a stock 2 stroke cylinder is just 1 part, while a 4 stroke head has valves, cam(s), guides, seals, can chain, etc.
+For example, a stock 2 stroke cylinder head is just 1 part, while a 4 stroke head has valves, cam(s), guides, seals, can chain, etc.

 All of those parts can rack up quite the repair bill if there’s major engine damage.